Scaffolder forced into early retirement following injury

 He underwent surgery the following day and was unable to bear weight until August 2021.

 An open email from Aviva Insurance confirmed the insurer accepted liability on behalf of Castle Green Homes for the incident.
-Garratts Solicitors relied on this admission and pursued damages for injuries, losses and long?term impact.
+Garratts Solicitors relied on this admission and pursued damages for injuries, losses and long-term impact.

 Medical reports indicated that the claimant faced significant degenerative changes in his foot and ankle, with a 50–70% risk of arthritis developing in key joints within ten years of the accident.
 By 2024, he was experiencing constant pain, swelling, disturbed sleep and could walk only around 50 yards before the discomfort became severe.